jennybc/BIRS_13w5083/program.md

 ### Wednesday Afternoon (free/group hikes)

 Ingo Ruczinski to organize ....
+Use the [Google doc](http://aroma-project.org/banff) to indicate if you can drive some people, if you need a ride, etc.

 ### Wednesday Evening (informal conference dinner)